Asparagus “…transforms my chamber-pot into a flask of perfume.”

 I was a little confused when we first arrived in Bonn and I made my way down to the town square.
 Vendors in vegetable stalls were yelling over the top of each other in the same way that butchers do in a typical wet-market, however, on this occasion they were selling white asparagus.
 White asparagus?
 “White Ivory?!?”
 Could that be the asparagus equivalent of the white rhinoceros?
 It sure sounded exotic, but I wasn’t sure if it was some dodgy black market thing that I shouldn’t be eating.

-Over the course of our time here I’ve found that everybody embraces asparagus, especially at this time of year.
+Over the course of our time here I’ve found that everybody in the general region embraces asparagus, especially at this time of year.
 A lot of restaurants have degustation menus of a variety of asparagus dishes, like this one we saw in Utrecht, Netherlands (right).
 Others just do their regular dishes, but add asparagus to a lot of the dishes or add five or six asparagus dishes to the overall menu.

 This can make for an amusing time after the meal, especially if it turns into a night of drinking.
 It’s probably a different situation for women, but depending on the disposition of the man, using a urinal not long after eating asparagus can be an embarrassing situation.
 The odour.
 Oh, the fragrant aroma of asparagus piss.
 Some just shrink back into their clothes like a scared turtle and hope the others won’t notice.
 Other fellow urinal patrons will just smirk, nod, make direct eye contact, and ask, “Spargel (asparagus)?”
 A sheepish “Yup…” is the general reply.